deesclouds/one-tech-scholarship-program/javascript/README.md

 When creating a variable, we write the name of the variable using camelCase.
 The first word is lowercase, and the following words are uppercase.
 Also use a variable name that accurately, but succinctly describes what the data is about.

 ```
-const totalAfterTax = 53.03; // uses camelCase if the variabl name is multiple words
+const totalAfterTax = 53.03; // uses camelCase if the variable name is multiple words
 const tip = 8; // uses lowercase if the variable name is one word
 ```